Skip to content

 Core Parameters

-organization_id string required
+organization_id string optional

 assistant_id string optional